 Different Types of Linen Fabric

 As I mentioned, Linen fabrics are available in different types, and each variation of linen has various features and functionalities.
-So, let’s look at the different types of linen fabric in detail.
+So, let’s look at the types of linen fabric with pictures.

 1. Damask linen

 Damask linen is woven into jacquard weaving, which combines plain and satin weaves.
-This fabric has a smooth feel and a vintage design due to the flat and retro fibers.
+Due to the flat and retro fibers, this fabric has a smooth feel and a vintage design.
 It is often used for tablecloths and napkins.

 Damask linen is the most unique and exclusive type of linen fabric.
 This linen has been contrasted with embroidery since it is more delicate.
 Damask is given an ornate look during the weaving procedure.
 The fabric has a smooth feel and an aesthetic design thanks to its flat and reversible fibers.